-Recommendation: The TxIDTF provides a variety of impaired driving information and educational programs for grades K-12 statewide.
+Background: The TxIDTF provides a variety of impaired driving information and educational programs for Grades K-12 statewide.
 Topics can include vaping, marijuana, alcohol, and other drugs.
-Much of this effort is led by TEA and TDLR through TxDOT-sponsored and other non-sponsored projects, such as Teens in the Driver Seat®, UDS, Region 6 ESC, TCUDPP, Watch UR BAC, TABC, AAA Texas, and the Texas FCCLA FACTS and driver education providers.
+Much of this effort is led by TEA and TDLR through TxDOT-sponsored and other non-sponsored projects, such as TDS, UDS, Region 6 ESC, TCUDPP, Watch UR BAC, TABC, AAA Texas, and the Texas FCCLA FACTS and driver education providers.